Still

 It was messy and infuriating, honest and beautiful, painfully sad and hopeful.

-Still, these conversations don’t happen enough, but are needed.
+Still, these conversations don’t happen enough.

-It makes me feel like he’s still here.
+But when they do, it makes me feel like he’s still here.

 March 2024